joric/oneliners/README.md

 ### Why Python

-Python is almost always shorter than other languages (and has more libraries).
+Python is almost always shorter than other languages (and has relevant libraries).
 There are exceptions, of course.

 * https://leetcode.com/problems/k-th-symbol-in-grammar